 Adults will NOT participate in a learning exercise which has no relevance to them - so choose your topics carefully!

-Learn names (or have nametags with big letters on them so you can call on people individually); ensure all introductions are done properly; move out from behind the podium to allow maximal interactions and participations don’t be afraid to say you don’t know the answer to a particular question, emphasize that the whole group is learning, including you!
+Learn names (or have nametags with big letters on them so you can call on people individually); ensure all introductions are done properly; and, move out from behind the podium to allow maximal interactions and participations.
+And, don’t be afraid to say you don’t know the answer to a particular question, emphasize that the whole group is learning, including you!

 Facilitators who are not actively presenting should sit with the participants and be engaged, not sitting at the back of the room on their computers.
 Because if the facilitators show that they are not interested in their colleagues’ presentations, why should the participants pay attention?